 - $200 Uber Cash benefit: You'll get up to $200 in Uber Cash every year—that's up to $15 most months and $35 in December.
 You can use your Uber Cash to pay for rides or Uber Eats food delivery.
 Cardholders could also automatically become an Uber VIP member, where available.
 This benefit does not extend to additional card members.

-- $240 digital entertainment credit: Each month, you'll get up to $20 in statement credits for subscription fees for Peacock, The New York Times, Audible and SiriusXM that are paid for using your card.
+- $240 digital entertainment credit: Each month, you'll get up to $20 in statement credits for subscription fees for one or more of the following: Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
 Enrollment is required to receive this benefit.

-- $200 hotel credit: You'll get up to $200 in statement credits every year on select prepaid hotel reservations booked through American Express Travel with your card.
-(Some bookings require a minimum two-night stay.)
+- $200 hotel credit: You'll get up to $200 in statement credits every year on select prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which requires a minimum two-night stay, through American Express Travel when you pay with your card.

-- $300 Equinox credit: Cardholders get up to a $25 statement credit every month when they use their card to pay for a monthly membership to Equinox All Access, Destination or E by Equinox, or for Equinox+.
+- $300 Equinox credit: Cardholders get up to a $25 statement credit every month when they pay with their Platinum Card® for a monthly membership to Equinox All Access, Destination or E by Equinox, or for Equinox+.
+Enrollment required.

 - Global Entry or TSA Precheck application fee credit: You'll get a statement credit every 4 or 4.5 years that covers the application fee for Global Entry ($100) or TSA Precheck ($85) when you use your card.
 The perk is effectively worth up to $20 per year.